stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 through the familiar rooms until stertorous snores indicated the place where I was to find surcease from my sufferings.
 I allowed myself a sigh of anticipatory ecstasy as I pushed open the door of the bedchamber.
 Panther-like I made my way to the supine form stretched out in drunken stupor.
-The wife and child&mdash;where were they?&mdash;well, they could wait.
-My clutching fingers groped for his throat.&nbsp;.&nbsp;.&nbsp;.
+The wife and child--where were they?--well, they could wait.
+My clutching fingers groped for his throat. . . .

   Hours later I was again the fugitive, but a new-found stolen strength was mine.
 Three silent forms slept to wake no more.
 It was not until the garish light of day penetrated my hiding-place that I visualized the certain consequences of my rashly purchased relief.
 By this time the bodies must have been discovered.
 Even the most obtuse of the rural police must surely link the tragedy with my flight from the nearby city.
-Besides, for the first time I had been careless enough to leave some tangible proof of my identity&mdash;my fingerprints on the throats of the newly dead.
+Besides, for the first time I had been careless enough to leave some tangible proof of my identity--my fingerprints on the throats of the newly dead.
 All day I shivered in nervous apprehension.
 The mere crackling of a dry twig beneath my feet conjured mental images that appalled me.
 That night, under cover of the protecting darkness I skirted Fenham and made for the woods that lay beyond.
-Before dawn came the first definite hint of renewed pursuit&mdash;the distant baying of hounds.
+Before dawn came the first definite hint of renewed pursuit--the distant baying of hounds.

   Through the long night I pressed on, but by morning I could feel my artificial strength ebbing.
 Noon brought once more the insistent call of the contaminating curse, and I